-Max Renneisen is a German painter based in Germany and the UK.
+Max Renneisen is a German painter based in Berlin and the UK.
 It is vital to his paintings and drawings to build on the legacy of the Old Masters and to explore the painterly possibilities of the imitation of nature in the light of modern imagery.
 Working in a range of media and formats, from small drawings on paper to large-scale oil paintings on canvas, Max Renneisen is particularly concerned with general issues such as human relationship with nature and the relationship between ideal and reality.

 Renneisen’s Menagerie paintings are part of an ongoing project of life-size depictions of animals.
 Inspired by the works of Jean-Baptiste Oudry and aware of the pictorial possibilities of modern media, his paintings are a new approach to the tradition of animals in painting.
 Carefully observed and constructed, the animals are placed in invented settings in the manner of Baroque portraits, thus presenting them as individual, conscious beings and as ideal representatives of a species at the same time.